andrew-ma/conda-export-env/README.md

 * Tip: add this script to a folder in path to use it anywhere, or add this folder to path

-* Note: you must be activated in a conda environment to use save mode
+* Note: you must be activated in the conda environment that you want to export for save mode, and you must be activated in any conda environment for restore mode (in case you are getting HTTP000 error)

 ## Usage